 "This CPC showing in my ad dashboard — is it high?"
 If you run an EC store, you see CPC every time you open a Google Ads or Meta Ads report.
 But what counts as a fair price, and how to judge it for your own business, stumps even practitioners.

 CPC benchmarks vary widely by industry and channel: a few hundred yen per click is normal on search ads, while social ads can be an order of magnitude cheaper.
-The bottom line: CPC is not a metric you judge by its absolute value alone.
-You judge ad efficiency by combining it with the post-click CVR (conversion rate) and the revenue it generates — that is the starting point of this article.
+And CPC is not a metric you judge by its absolute value alone — you judge ad efficiency only after combining it with the post-click CVR (conversion rate) and the revenue it generates.

-Below we cover the definition, the formula, max CPC vs. actual CPC, the difference from CPA and CTR, benchmarks by channel, four ways to improve it, and three steps to measure your own CPC.
+Below we cover the definition, the formula, max CPC vs. actual CPC, the difference from CPA and CTR, benchmarks by channel, and four ways to lower CPC — then show how to decide your next budget by spotting which channel actually sells after you have lowered the cost per click.

 Table of contents